Some of the more popular club drugs include MDMA, GHB, Rohypnol, ketamine, methamphetamine, and LSD.

 Club drugs got their name because they are often used by young adults at all-night dance parties called raves, trances, dance clubs and bars.
 Research has shown that use of club drugs can cause serious health problems and, in some cases, death.
 These drugs can become even more dangerous and potentially lethal if used in combination with alcohol.

 "Club drug" is a vague term that refers to a wide variety of different types of drugs.
-Uncertainties about the drug sources, pharmacological agents, chemicals used to manufacture them, and possible contaminants make it difficult to determine toxicity, consequences, and symptoms that might be expected from using one or more of these club drugs, especially if a person uses a combination of these drugs.
+Uncertainties about the drug sources, pharmacological agents, chemicals used to manufacture them, and possible contaminants make it difficult to determine toxicity, consequences, and symptoms that might be expected from using one or more of these club drugs, especially if a person uses a more than one at the same time.

 No club drug is benign.
 Chronic abuse of MDMA, for example, appears to produce long-term damage to serotonin-containing neurons in the brain.
 Given the important role that the neurotransmitter serotonin plays in regulating emotion, memory, sleep, pain, and higher order cognitive processes, it is likely that MDMA use can cause a variety of behavioral and cognitive consequences as well as impairing memory.